Chapter 7: Relative Heaven

 A family has a tangible existence.
 Its members actively interact according to established protocols.
 A team also has a tangible existence.
 Its members also have active relationships.
 A social class has no such tangible existence.
 It is merely a mental construct to aid perception.
 Why then is it so divisive?

 The human life-form exists in a wide range of different sizes, strengths, shapes, feature-sets, skin colours, ideas, beliefs, traditions, aspirations, preferences, interests and other observable characteristics.
 The human mind tends to perceive an individual who has a particular characteristic as being a member of the set of all individuals who also have it.
-Hence any individual with the physical characteristics of black skin and curly hair is perceived to be a member a set called the Afro-Caribbean race.
+Hence any individual with the physical characteristics of black skin and curly hair is perceived to be a member of a set called the Afro-Caribbean race.

 The mechanisms of human perception thus tend to classify society into unconnected overlapping classes such as race, ethnic group, school of thought, religious church, political party, trade or profession, economic class, sporting fraternity, or any groups whose members share common interests or attributes.
 But classes are not simply large teams.
 Being a member of a given class does not of itself mean that you will have any interaction with all, or even some members of that class.
 You simply - and probably entirely co-incidentally - share one or more common characteristics with your fellow members.